Tolufolorunso/memoryGame/README.md

 ## Outro

-You can fork it to play the game.
+You can fork it to play the game or play it online [here](https://tolufolorunso.github.io/memoryGame/).